mvdwetering/yamaha_ynca/README.md

 > [!NOTE]
 > Presets for DAB tuner are currently experimental.
 The DAB tuner uses different commands from the other inputs so I had to guess a bit on how it works and might have been wrong.
 I am unable to test it because my receiver does not support DAB.
 Please provide feedback in the [Discussions](https://github.com/mvdwetering/yamaha_ynca/discussions) or [Issues](https://github.com/mvdwetering/yamaha_ynca/issues).

 Presets can be activated and stored with the integration on many inputs.
 The most obvious inputs that support presets are the radio inputs like AM/FM tuner.
 Due to limitations on the protocol the integration can only show the preset number, no name or what is stored.
-Some presets can be managed in the Yamaha AV Control app (e.g. Tuner), for others you will need to remember what was stored.
 Inputs that support presets are: Napster, Netradio, Pandora, PC, Rhapsody, Sirius, SiriusIR, Tuner and USB.

 Presets can be selected in the mediabrowser of the mediaplayer or in automations with the `media_player.play_media` service.
 When selecting a preset the receiver will turn on and switch input if needed.

+### Store presets

+Some presets can be managed in the Yamaha AV Control app (e.g. Tuner).
-Home Assistant has no standardized way to store presets, so the store_preset service was added.
+Home Assistant has no standardized way to store presets, so the `store_preset` service was added.
 It will store a preset with the provided number for the current playing item.

 ```yaml
 service: yamaha_ynca.store_preset